 All Schools will update their students when plans are confirmed and details are available.
-No in person examinations will take place this semester in line with the suspension of face-2-face delivery and alternative arrangements are being made.
+No in-person examinations will take place this semester in line with the suspension of face-to-face delivery and alternative arrangements are being made.

 In order to ease difficulties and ensure that vivas are not unduly delayed, the University is relaxing rules around video-conferencing for vivas.

 Currently, the viva can be held on a maximum of two sites and there is a requirement that at least one examiner is at the same site as the candidate.
 The exact current requirements are set out in section 6.4.4 of the Research Degrees Quality Code.

 However, given the current circumstances around coronavirus, the University recommends a degree of flexibility within the existing rules.

 Where examiners or the candidate are unable to travel as a result of restrictions in place due to coronavirus (either nationally imposed or by the home institution), it will be permissible for vivas to be organised through video-conferencing (Skype, Teams, etc.) with no limit on the number of sites.
 This means that it will be possible to conduct an exam with each participant (convener, internal examiner, external examiner, and candidate) accessing from a different location.

 All participants should be content with these arrangements and agree by email.
 The Dean of the School should be asked to approve arrangements as normal.

 These relaxed rules will be in place only for the period of disruption caused by the coronavirus outbreak.

 All students will have been affected by the coronavirus pandemic in one way or another.
 The University understands this and is trying to support you with schools making adjustments to your teaching, learning, and assessment to account for the change of circumstances.
 Boards of Examiners, who make the decision to award qualifications, will also take these extraordinary circumstances into account when considering your results.